Coping with grief and how a personalised memorial can help

-When a loved one passes away, there is no one blueprint for grief.
-There may be elements of grief that seem to affect everyone at some point in our journeys, but the panorama of emotions we feel is unique.
+When a loved one passes away, there is no one blueprint for grief and how to cope when someone dies.
+There may be elements of grief that seem to affect everyone at some point in our journeys, but the panorama of emotions we feel is unique after someone passes.
 There truly is no normal way to grieve.

 That said, we can find ways to nurture and honour our grief and explore healthy ways to manage the grieving process.
-Let’s have a look at how we can be kind to ourselves during one of life’s most difficult challenges.
+This article offers advice on coping with grief and being kind to yourself during one of life’s most difficult challenges.

 What is grief?

 Grief is one of the most human things you can experience.
 It may be defined as emotional suffering in response to when something or someone you love is taken away.
 Often this suffering takes the form of intense pain, but it can also manifest in many different ways.
 Have you ever helped someone who is grieving?
 Do you remember seeing their disbelief, guilt, anger or profound sadness?
 You may also remember their physical state, often fragile and vulnerable, in response to their loss.
 These are all completely normal reactions to loss.

 The grieving process is the way in which we cope with loss.
 You may have heard of the five stages of grief, but you do not have to go through each stage in order to heal.
 Some people are able to find peace without experiencing denial, anger, bargaining or depression.